Between- and Within-Cluster Spearman Rank Correlations: Introduction

-However, Pearson correlations are sensitive to extreme values and skewed distributions, and they depend on the scale of the data.
-For example, CD4 and CD8 counts are both right-skewed and sometimes transformed prior to analyses; estimates of the total, between-, and within-cluster Pearson correlations will vary with the transformation.
-Some recent studies have proposed nonparametric measures of correlation for clustered data.
-Rosner and Glynn (\citeyear{rosner2017}) proposed a regression-based approach to obtain the maximum likelihood estimate of Pearson correlation for clustered data and then compute Spearman rank correlation by using its relationship with Pearson correlation under bivariate normality.
-Shih and Fay (\citeyear{shih2017}) defined Spearman rank correlation for clustered data as the Pearson correlation between the population versions of ridits \citep{Bross1958}, and applied within-cluster resampling and U-statistics for estimation and inference.
-Hunsberger, et al (\citeyear{hunsberger2022}) extended the work of Shih and Fay by improving the nominal level of the tests for clustered data with small sample sizes.
-However, these nonparametric measures are only for the total correlation.
-There is a need to develop rank-based between- and within-cluster correlations.
+Some recent studies have proposed Spearman rank correlations for clustered data.
+Rosner and Glynn \citeyearpar{rosner2017} proposed a regression-based approach to obtain the maximum likelihood estimate of Pearson correlation for clustered data and then compute Spearman rank correlation by using its relationship with Pearson correlation under bivariate normality.
+Shih and Fay \citeyearpar{shih2017} defined Spearman rank correlation for clustered data as the Pearson correlation between the population versions of ridits \citep{Bross1958}, and applied within-cluster resampling and U-statistics for estimation and inference.
+Hunsberger, et al \citeyearpar{hunsberger2022} extended the work of Shih and Fay by improving the nominal level of the tests for clustered data with small sample sizes.
+However, these proposed rank correlations are only for the total correlation.
+There is a need to develop between- and within-cluster Spearman rank correlations.

 In this paper, we define population parameters of between- and within-cluster Spearman rank correlations, which are natural extensions of the traditional between- and within-cluster Pearson correlations to the rank scale.
-We show that the total Spearman rank correlation approximates a weighted sum of the between- and within-cluster Spearman rank correlations, where the weights are functions of rank intraclass correlation coefficients \citep{tu2023}.
-We also show the equivalence between the within-cluster Spearman’s rank correlation and the covariate-adjusted partial Spearman’s rank correlation with cluster indicators as covariates \citep{liu2018}.
+We show that the total Spearman rank correlation approximates a linear combination of the between- and within-cluster Spearman rank correlations, where the weights are functions of rank intraclass correlation coefficients \citep{tu2023}.
+We also show the equivalence between the within-cluster Spearman’s rank correlation and the covariate-adjusted partial Spearman’s rank correlation with clusters as covariates \citep{liu2018}.